 - Don’t do any strenuous exercise (such as running and aerobics).

 Your next period may be late or may have a heavier blood flow than usual.

 Call your doctor’s office to schedule a follow-up visit.
 This should be about 4 weeks after your procedure.Back to top

 Call Your Doctor or Nurse if You Have:

 - A temperature of 101° F (38.3° C) or higher

-- Blood clots or bleeding that is heavier than your normal menstrual period
+- Blood clots or bleeding that’s heavier than your normal menstrual period

-- Pain that is not relieved by prescribed pain medications
+- Pain that isn’t relieved by pain medications

 - Any questions or concerns